dtrelogan/react-formstate/README.md

 ## An API to manage your form state...

+react-formstate has two competing titles:

+1. DRY form validation in React.
-react-formstate is a comprehensive productivity API for React forms.
-Its main feature is DRY form validation in React.
+2. A comprehensive productivity API for React forms.

+The thing is, you can't have one without the other.

 The advantage of react-formstate is it's not a form controller.
 It doesn't drive your workflow.
 The only trade-off you make in using it is learning how to manage your form state through the API.
 Other than that you retain total control over your form component, even as you maximize productivity, making it quite possibly the best form library for React.
 The only thing it's not optimal for is extremely rapid prototyping from scratch.

 react-formstate is actively used in real enterprise projects, so if you are evaluating this, you can check that box.

+### Contributing

+For those who see its benefits, thank you for starring the package or for any other form of advocacy.
+Feedback, code contributions, and ideas for improvement are always welcome.

 ### Setup